 Important dates for the Idea Phase of the Nittany AI Challenge include:

-The team lead will need to collect the following information before completing the idea submission form.
+During this phase, all information will be submitted through the Team Tool.
+The team lead will need to collect the following information before completing the idea submission.

 Each participating team member will need to provide: